Psychotherapy Methods

 IFS at Newmarket Therapy Centre

-Our intake team will match you with the right IFS-trained therapist in Newmarket or Aurora.
-No commitment, no pressure — just a conversation.
+Our intake team is here to answer your questions and match you with the right IFS-trained therapist at Newmarket Therapy Centre.
+No commitment required.

 Get Matched with a Therapist